ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.11.27.md

 ## Multiple repos on the project board
 - this is a good thing and it's working pretty seamlessly.
-- this means issues are much more isolated to where the actual code is
+- this means issues are much more isolated to where the actual code is.
-- it's quite easy to transfer issues now, this is great
+- it's quite easy to transfer issues now, this is great.

 ## Closing old tickets
 - lots of work has been happening to close old/dead tickets